MicrosoftDocs/sql-docs/docs/language-extensions/language-extensions-overview.md

 ---
 title: What is SQL Server Language Extensions?
 titleSuffix:
-description: Language Extensions is a feature of SQL Server used for executing external code.
+description: Language Extensions are a feature of SQL Server used for executing external code.
 In SQL Server 2019, Java, Python, and R are supported.
-The relational data can be used in the external code using the extensibility framework.
+Relational data can be used in the external code using the extensibility framework.
 author: dphansen
 ms.author: davidph
 ms.date: 10/07/2020